box8engineering/box8engineering.github.io/_posts/2020-02-06-Document-Scanner-OCR-&-Information-Extraction.md

 ### <a style="text-decoration:underline;" >Benefits of Document Sanner </a>

-1. Document Scanner saves precious time by providing structured usable information which can be used for autofilling forms etc.
+1. Document Scanner saves precious time by providing structured usable information that can be used for auto-filling forms etc.
 2. Prevents error due to User entry.
 3. Increases overall productivity.
 4. Compatibility with local languages.